Legalising Cannabis Bill 2023: Report

-Partisan views on cannabis legalisation in Australia
+Partisan views

 The Australian Greens are the only federal political party that hold seats that is officially pro-cannabis legalisation.

 The Legalise Cannabis Australia party, formerly the Help End Marijuana Prohibition (HEMP) party, as their name suggests, is a party whose main goal is to legalise the recreational use of cannabis.
 Legalise Cannabis Australia does not hold any seats in the Federal Parliament, however they retain seats in the upper houses of the Victorian, New South Wales and the West Australian legislative bodies, with a seat in the Parliament of Western Australia in the City of Rockingham.